killerwhile/kafka-assignment-optimizer/README.md

-Also, if you running a version of Kafka which does not include [KIP-36 (rack aware replica assignment)](https://cwiki.apache.org/confluence/display/KAFKA/KIP-36+Rack+aware+replica+assignment)) you don't have any knowledge of the network topology in the assignment algorithm.
+Also, if you running a version of Kafka which does not include [KIP-36 (rack aware replica assignment)](https://cwiki.apache.org/confluence/display/KAFKA/KIP-36+Rack+aware+replica+assignment)) you don't have any knowledge about the network topology in the assignment algorithm.

 ## Demonstration: `kafka-reassign-partitions.sh` under-efficiency

-Assume have a cluster with 20 brokers, named 0-19, spread across 2 switches.
+Lets assume we have a cluster with 20 brokers, named 0-19, spread across 2 switches.
-Brokers with odd numbers are all on the same TOR `tor1`, brokers with even numbers are wired to `tor2`.
+Brokers with odd numbers are all on the same _TOR_ `tor1`, brokers with even numbers are wired to `tor2`.

 We have a topic `x.y.z.t` with 10 partitions and a replication factor of 2.